John Getz: Career

 Getz dropped out of college to attend the American Conservatory Theater in San Francisco.
-While working in a winery, he helped found the Theater Company in Napa County, California.
+While working in a winery, he helped to found the Theater Company in Napa County, California.
 His location in the grape-growing Napa Valley led to Getz's television debut in a made-for-television horror film Killer Bees (1974).
 Killer Bees starred Gloria Swanson, Craig Stevens, Kate Jackson, and Edward Albert.
 Getz then moved to New York City, where he became active in local theater while doing an 18-month stint as Neil Johnson on the soap opera Another World.

 Getz appeared in The Happy Hooker (1975) and followed up with several other roles before starring in the Coen Brothers' neo-noir thriller Blood Simple (1984).
 He played the doomed lover of a married woman (Frances McDormand) who woefully misinterprets his increasingly complex circumstances.

 In 1985, he co-starred in the unsuccessful police drama MacGruder and Loud.
 The pilot was given the post-Super Bowl time slot, contributing to its strong debut in the ratings.
-However, ABC rescheduled it repeatedly and finally relegated it to the "graveyard slot", 10:00 p.m.
-EST, Monday night.
+However, ABC rescheduled it repeatedly and finally relegated it to the "graveyard slot", 10:00 pm ET, Monday night.

 Getz appeared in two different shows with the name "Maggie" in the title: 1984's Maggie Briggs, where he appeared as newspaper editor Geoff Bennett, and 1998's Maggie as the title character's husband, Dr. Arthur Day.